Special Services and Opportunities

 Honors Scholar Program

-Students entering the Honors Program between Fall 1993 and Spring 2007 must fulfill the following four requirements to graduate with an Honors degree:
+Students entering the Honors Program between Fall 1993 and Spring 2007 must fulfill the following four requirements to graduate with Honors:

-- Complete two Honors courses (See the Honors Director to be permitted into one of these courses).
+- Complete two Honors courses (See the Honors Dean to be permitted into one of these courses).

-- Take one semester of Honors Colloquium (HC 400) for one semester credit hour sometime during the student’s stay at A&M-Commerce.
-(Evaluation will be through a series of short reaction papers).
+- Take one semester of Honors Colloquium (HC 300) for one semester credit hour sometime during the student’s stay at A&M-Commerce.
+(Course is designated to get students started on their Honors Thesis).

 - Complete Honors Reading (491) and Honors Thesis (490) courses of three credits each.
 Students must submit the thesis and pass an oral exam to graduate with the appropriate level of Honors (Honors, High Honors, Highest Honors).